Insecure Cipher Suite

 - application/json

 Export ciphers used to be legally exportable from the United States of America in the 1990s, when exporting military technology was heavily restricted.
-Nowadays, they are considered insecure (cf. FREAK Attack).
+Nowadays, they are considered insecure (see freakattack.com).

-Diffie-Hellman key exchanges not using ephemeral keys do not support Perfect Forward Secrecy (PFS) which is recommended, so attackers cannot decrypt the whole communication stream.
+This key exchange algorithm does not support Perfect Forward Secrecy (PFS) which is recommended, so attackers cannot decrypt the complete communication stream.

 Anonymous key exchanges are generally vulnerable to Man in the Middle attacks.